 Your copy should be clear and concise.
-Your visitors should be able to see the value of their visit and stay interested in what you have to say.
+Your visitors should be able to see the value of your product and stay interested in what you have to say.
 Using tools like bullets and other items to break up monotony works well.
 If you are not comfortable creating your own content – then do consider hiring a copywriter or a content agency to help.

 Every landing page should have relevant images to help the customers understand what the promotion is about and what they will receive.
 Images also help the aesthetics of a landing page, which is very important to the customer journey and experience.